kwonalbert/spacemint/README.md

 For proof-of-space, the graphs are generated once, and are read only for rest of its life-time.
-Moreover, the only operations we need to do are parent look up.
+Moreover, the only operations we need to do are parent look up and hash lookups.
 We therefore pick a simple graph representation in the file system, and avoid using a more sophisticated solution like graph database.

-There are N vertices ({0, ..., N-1}).
-Each vertex will be a directory that contains several files.
-The directory name will be the vertex ID.
-First, it contains a file called 'hash' which is an evaluation of H described in the PoS paper.
-Vertex also contains symlinks to it's parents, one symlink per parent.
-This makes find parents easy to handle.
-Note that this replaces edges in the traditional representation of graphs.
+The graphs used in the prototype from PTC76 (Paul, Tarjan and Celoni).
+The graph is recursively generated.
+Each directory is either a subgraph, which is the intermediate graph used in recursive graph generation, or a node which contains 3 types of file: node id, hash, and parents.
+The node id represents the the node id (0 to size of the graph-1).
+Hash file contains the hash computed as described in the PoS paper.
+The parents are symlinks to the parent nodes, so we can easily find the parent node.